 -

-Unlike other British and European trains, Eurostar operates a check-in system.
-You must check in for any Eurostar train at least 30 minutes before departure at London St Pancras or Lille and at least 45 minutes before departure in Paris, Brussels & Amsterdam.
+Unlike other British and European trains, Eurostar has a check-in procedure.
+You must check in for Eurostar at least 30 minutes before departure.

 -

-With increased formalities due to Brexit, Eurostar advise passengers to check in earlier, ideally around 90 minutes.
-However, the gates still close 30/45 minutes before departure (10 minutes for Business Premier) so if you can't make 90 minutes because of your other train connections it should still be fine.
+With increased formalities due to Brexit, Eurostar advise passengers to check in earlier, ideally around 60-90 minutes.
+However, the gates still close 30 minutes before departure (15-20 minutes for Business Premier) so if you can't make 90 minutes because of your train connections that's fine.
 But earlier is better!

 -

-Check-in opens 1½ to 2 hours before each train departure, it varies depending how busy they expect to be that day.
+Check-in opens 1½ to 2 hours before departure, this varies depending how busy they expect to be.

 Check-in at London St Pancras: See station guide